JagadeesanBabu/hudl-ui-framework-test/README.md

 ## How to run the tests
-* Clone the Repo
-* Execute the command to run the tests

 **Run UI Tests**
-* You can easily execute from github codespaces.
-Please watch this video to run it your own githubpod.
+* You can easily execute from github codespaces, great way to setup our dev env in mins.
+Please watch this video to run it your own githubpod from the browser.
 Or you can set it up in your local too by following below steps.
     - https://youtu.be/yoBh2MID0MA

+* Clone the Repo
 * Update your system properties in `hudl-ui-framework-test/src/main/resources/config.properties`.
-Please note expect password all the properties should work by default.
+Please note that password is masked & all the properties should work by default.
 Please update `password` before running your tests
     - baseURL=https://www.hudl.com
     - username=jagadeesan.babu@gmail.com
     - password=XXXXXX